abirouelhazi/React-my-notes-app/README.md

 4. Start the application:
    npx expo start

-5.Scan the QR code using the Expo Go app on your mobile device.
+5. Scan the QR code using the Expo Go app on your mobile device.

 ### Firebase Setup